austinfitzpatrick/SwiftVG/README.md

 ### What if my SVG isn't in the bundle?

-Instantiate our SVGVectorImage from NSData or a file path that could point anywhere.
+Instantiate your SVGVectorImage from NSData or a file path that could point anywhere.

     //load from data
     let data:NSData = /* data from somewhere - maybe the internet? */